Croakieee/GlassOTP/README.md

 Authentication is cached briefly to avoid repeated prompts.

+GlassOTP does not transmit, sync, or upload your secrets.

+The application does not use any network connections and operates fully offline.
+All data remains stored locally on your device.

 ## System Requirements

-* macOS 12 or newer
+* macOS 11.7 or newer
 * Apple Silicon or Intel Mac
 * Camera access (optional, for QR scanning)